Buy The Red New Deal on Amazon

 Dmitri Dubograev

 The Author Dmitri Dubograev is an American information technology and corporate attorney of Belarusian descent.
 Before graduating from The Washington and Lee University School of Law in 1994, he graduated with honors (~cum laude) from the Belarusian State University, Law Department in Belarus, in 1991.
 He was the winner of the military pentathlon (GTO) in Belarus in 1985 (18 and under) and the winner of the Law Student Olympiad in Belarus in 1988.
 He published numerous articles on corporate law and human rights in the former Soviet Union.
 As various cooperation agreements were developed by Ronald Reagan and Mikhail Gorbachev by the end of the Cold War, Dmitri Dubograev was chosen by his faculty to represent Belarus in one of the first USA-USSR student exchanges in 1988.
 Dmitri Dubograev has advised several Eastern European governments in legal reform projects under the auspices of USAID and the World Bank.
-He represents numerous clients in connection with protecting IP and corporate Transactions.
-Mr. Dubograev is a member of various corporate boards, including Nonprofit organizations HelpPeopleofUkraine.org and AthletesForFreedom.org,
+He represents numerous clients in connection with protecting IP and corporate transactions.
+Mr. Dubograev is a member of various corporate boards, including nonprofit organizations HelpPeopleofUkraine.org and AthletesForFreedom.org.

-First-hand experience of Soviet life
+First-hand experience of life in the USSR

 Questions about the author

-Why did Dmitri Dubograev write this book?
+Why did Dmitri Dubograev write The Red New Deal?

 Get in touch

-© 2026 · Last updated: 2026-02-02 · created with 1000&1 pages
+© 2026 · created with Weimpa 1000&1 pages